 Local names like Hawksworth, the Dirty Apron, Heritage Asian Eatery, Steamworks, Whistler Brewing, and Red Truck Beer will set up outlets within the airport.
 Vancouver’s Uno Gelato recently made its debut as the first frozen-treats shop to open at YVR.

-Other international brands to join include San Francisco’s Napa Farms Market (which will open as Pacific Farms Market), as well as Scandinavian juice and coffee concept Joe & the Juice.
+Other international brands to join include San Francisco’s Napa Farms Market (which will open as Pacific Farms Market), as well as Scandinavian juice and coffee concept Joe and the Juice.